golang/tools/internal/mcp/design/design.md

 final module path of the mcp module

 - `module.path/mcp`: the bulk of the user facing API
-- `module.path/mcp/protocol`: generated types for the MCP spec.
 - `module.path/jsonschema`: a jsonschema implementation, with validation
 - `module.path/internal/jsonrpc2`: a fork of x/tools/internal/jsonrpc2_v2

-For now, this layout assumes we want to separate the 'protocol' types from the 'mcp' package, since they won't be needed by most users.
-It is unclear whether this is worthwhile.

 The JSON-RPC implementation is hidden, to avoid tight coupling.
 As described in the next section, the only aspects of JSON-RPC that need to be exposed in the